Resources could mean people, hardware, software, materials, tools, equipment, supplies, machinery, or anything that is used to execute an activity.

-Schedule management plan comes from Plan schedule management process.
-This contains approach and guidelines on how to estimate resources for activities, so this input is going to help you.
+Resource management plan comes from Plan Resource Management process.
+This plan contains the approach and guidelines on how to identify and estimate quantities of resources required for activities, so this input is going to help.

 You would need resource calendars – a document that has information about availability, capability, and skillset of resources during the length of the project.
 With this you can identify and tag appropriate resource(s) to each activity in the list.

 Resource calendars can unearth constraints – what if you needed a Database Architect for your software project and the only person available is assigned to another project and not available until after the design phase?
 You will need to figure out alternatives – bring in a consultant, hire someone from outside, or outsource the work?

 Cost estimates keep us in within the boundary – being able to know how much money we get to spend helps us decide what quality of resources we can plan for.

 Risk register is another important document for reference during this stage.
 Resource related potential risks already identified during planning stage must be understood while estimating resources for activities.

 Since this is sort of a standard activity, you might already have sample documents from earlier projects.
 Also some caution and tips from the lessons learned there.
 Moreover, there may be templates that your organization mandates that you use on your project.
 There could be specific policies for acquiring resources from outside the company.
 All these are available in organizational process assets.